MadsJJ/Cookbook/cookbook/docs/release3/Diagrams/README.md

 ![ControllerClassDiagram](/cookbook/docs/release3/Diagrams/UIControllerClassDiagram.png)

 ## Sequence diagram
-Here is a sequence diagram showcasing the timeline of the steps involved in registering a new user to our cookbook-application.
+Here is a simplified sequence diagram showcasing the timeline of the steps involved in registering a new user to our cookbook-application remote.
+For a more descriptive diagram click [here](/cookbook/docs/release3/Diagrams/DetailedSequenceDiagram.png)

 ### Components/Actors